Global Wars UK

 Global Wars UK is an annual professional wrestling supershow co-produced by the Japanese New Japan Pro-Wrestling (NJPW) and British Revolution Pro Wrestling (RPW) promotions.
+A spin-off of Ring of Honor and New Japan Pro-Wrestling's Global Wars concept, the shows consist of talent for both promotions wrestling against each other.
 The two promotions established a partnership in July 2015 as part of NJPW's "New IWGP Conception."
 All editions of the show have been archived on New Japan's NJPW World streaming service.